danielcammu/jetroweb/Jetrowebinvoice.md

 # Jetro Web Development office space invoice

 ### Good day Jeff, the jetro Web Development has come up with her invoice for her office.
-Jetro Web did a windown shoping and their bill came up to $3,400 USD.
+Jetro Web did a windown_shoping and their bill came up to $3,400 USD.
-### Here is the break down of the $3,400 USD that Jetro Web will used for her office.
+### Here is the breakdown of the $3,400 USD that Jetro Web will used for her office.

 | NO |                   |    Item                                    |           | Total price|